SnehalPrabhu19/AI-Assistant/README.md

 **SpeechRecognition**: This library is used to convert speech into text, enabling voice input for the assistant.

 **Pyttsx3**: Pyttsx3 is used for text-to-speech conversion, allowing the assistant to respond with spoken language.

+**Open AI**: Integrated with CHAT GPT to have a more user friendly conversational response.

 **Wikipedia**: The Wikipedia module enables the assistant to search and retrieve information from the Wikipedia online encyclopedia.